Saturday, 29 August 2009

 Day six, June 8: Scientology’s personality test is fixed to exaggerate people’s weaknesses and Scientologists themselves are trained to lie to the court, former member Roger Gonnet told the Paris trial.

-Politician Jean-Pierre Brard testimony against Scientology, however damaging, had been that of an outsider.
+Politician Jean-Pierre Brard's testimony against Scientology, however damning, had been that of an outsider.
 Roger Gonnet, the next witness for the plaintiffs, spoke as a former insider.

-Gonnet became an active member of Scientology in 1975, setting up the Lyon branch of Scientology’s operations and running it until he was declared a Supressive Person, an enemy of the movement, in 1983.
-Since then he has been one its leading critics, writing a book about his experiences and setting up a network of websites on the subject.
+Gonnet became an active member of Scientology in 1975, setting up the Lyon branch of Scientology’s operations and running it until he was declared a Suppressive Person, an enemy of the movement, in 1983.
+Since then he has been one its leading critics, writing a book about his experiences and setting up a network of websites on the subject.1

 Now in his late 60s, Gonnet appeared in court laden with documents and charts for his presentation – it was he who had supplied investigators with much of internal Scientology literature already in the dossier.

-Confronted with one of these documents earlier in the trial, the defendant Alain Rosenberg had blamed “the apostate” Gonnet for feeding the court Scientology policy letters which he insisted were no longer valid (see Part Nine of trial coverage).[1]
+Confronted with one of these documents earlier in the trial, the defendant Alain Rosenberg had blamed “the apostate” Gonnet for feeding the court Scientology policy letters which he insisted were no longer valid.2

 Judge Château, concerned that Gonnet might introduce documents that were not already in the dossier, made it clear then that she preferred an oral presentation.
 For the most part then, Gonnet left his documents alone.